 - Co-operative Bank

 - Post Office Saving Bank

-- In a case, a person sold goods of Rs.6,00,000 through the different four bills each bill of Rs.1,50,000 and each to one single person and receives the cash in the one single day at different period of time then this will be the violation of the Section 269ST (a).
+- In a case, a person sold goods of Rs.6,00,000 through the different four bills each bill of Rs.1,50,000 and each to one single person and receives the cash in one single day at a different period of time then this will be a violation of the Section 269ST (a).

-- Rajiv gets the order of Food, Decorating and Music etc to do the arrangement for the birthday event of Miss.
-Ruchi and also accepts the order .
+- Rajiv gets the order of Food, Decorating Music etc to do the arrangement for the birthday event of Miss.
+Ruchi.
 For this he gets the cash of Rs.1,50,000 for the arrangement of Catering and Rs.
 200,000 for the decoration and also Rs.
 150,000 for music.
-So as per section 269ST (c), it is the violation of the section even if he had accepted the cash on different dates because the bill drawn here are related to the same event i.e. birthday of Miss.
+So as per section 269ST (c), it is a violation of the section even if he had accepted the cash on different dates because the bill drawn here is related to the same event i.e. birthday of Miss.
 Ruchi.

-This section has been inserted in the budget 2017.
 As per section 271DA, if any person violates section 269ST then he has to a 100% penalty.
 Here 100% means the full amount equal to the amount of transaction transacted or cash received.
-The above said penalty will be levied by the Joint Commissioner.
+The above said the penalty will be levied by the Joint Commissioner.

-Thus, government is trying to put more strict provisions on cash transaction to curb the black money and to make Indian economy a world class economy.
+Thus, the government is trying to put more strict provisions on cash transactions to curb black money and to make the Indian economy a world-class economy.